FCPA Penalties and Foreign Corrupt Practices Act Violations

 - Fines cannot be paid directly or indirectly by the company on whose behalf the person acted.

-Fines and FCPA violations penalties for businesses: Accounting provisions
+Fines and Penalties for FCPA violations for businesses: Accounting Provisions

 - Criminal fine up to $25 million or twice the gain or loss caused by the violation